 Creating Connections- Learn how connections help with increased happiness, better health and a longer life.

-Suicide loss survivor support groups in Wisconsin- a grief support group for all family members and friends after the loss of a loved one who has completed suicide.
-Connect with others, like you, have experienced this tragedy (Excel file)
+Suicide loss survivor support groups in Wisconsin- grief support groups for all family members and friends after the loss of a loved one to suicide.
+Connect with other loss survivors in your community.
+(Download Excel file)

 NAMI Peer-to-Peer Program – is a free, 10-session educational program for adults with mental illness who are looking to better understand their condition and journey toward recovery.